Website Feedback – Report a bug

 Sunshine Coast residents are invited to gather for a march and candlelight vigil to remember those who have lost their lives to domestic and family violence.

-Time: March commences at 5.10pm.
-Vigil commences at 5.30pm at Cotton Tree Park
+Schedule: Gather from 4.30pm at Cotton Tree Park Pier.
+The March commences at 5.10pm.
+The Vigil commences at 5.30pm, Cotton Tree Park.

 Sunshine Coast Libraries